 I am a complete beginner, which classes can I attend?

-The 6 week beginners course is a great way to begin about yoga.
+The 6 week beginners course is a great way to begin your yoga journey.
 We will break the physical postures into categories so you will understand the form and functions of the postures.
 And you will be surrounded by other beginners so will feel comfortable to learn and ask questions in a friendly environment.

 If you are generally fit and active then you would also be welcome to the open level Vinyasa Flow class.
 This class is open to all and modifications are offered for each posture so you can adapt the posture to what feels right for you.
 The class moves fairly fast so be prepared to build heat but feel invigorated!